ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/formats.md

 - **enable_type_conversion** (`false`) — enable all of the above options.
 In most cases, this option will suffice.

 ## PROTOBUF { #PROTOBUF }
-For more information, see the Protobuf TODO section.
+For more information, see the [Protobuf](../../../api/c/protobuf.md) section.